 Wireless vs. Wired Backhaul

-• Stable Backhaul: Wired repeaters offer a dedicated and stable backhaul connection, minimizing latency, packet loss, and interference associated with wireless transmission.
+Stable Backhaul: Wired repeaters bring about a highly stable and dedicated backhaul connection that reduces latency, eliminates packet loss, and also mitigates wireless transmission’s interference.

 Flexibility and Convenience